 3. Meet legal obligations

-Organisations require ‘genuine operational reasons’ to make someone redundant.
-You can’t use redundancy to deal with disciplinary issues or to cover up discriminatory behaviour.
+Organisations require ‘genuine operational reasons’ to make a role redundant.
+You can’t use redundancy to deal with an individual’s disciplinary issues or to cover up discriminatory behaviour.

 Prepare documentation to back up your claims, including financial reports where necessary.
 Also remember to meet any obligations under workplace agreements.